-Although developed as a simple method of growing food in developing countries it has a place in food production in urban areas of the UK.
+Although developed as a simple method of growing food in developing countries, the lettuce table has a place in food production in urban areas of the UK.
 Many inner city districts share common problems with less developed countries.
 Low fixed incomes; the lack of easy access to fresh food and the lack of personal and public transport to reach out of town shopping areas.
 Add to that no space for a garden plus long waiting lists for allotments and it is clear that this way of growing could be very useful.

-This way of growing could be called hydroponics because it does not use soil and all nutrients are added to the irrigation water.
-Any organic gardener growing using organic grow bags, or pots, would also fall into this category although many would not like that label!
+Some will argue that this way of growing could be called hydroponics because it does not use soil and all nutrients are added to the irrigation water.
+Any organic gardener growing using organic grow bags, or pots, would also fall into this category although many would not like that!

 Research is being carried out in many parts of the world on the integration of organic growing and hydroponics.
 Hybrid hydroponics is being developed in Australia where food waste from a restaurant is being used for worm composting which is then used to make a nutrient solution to feed to beds of salad crops which go back to the restaurant.
 True closed loop recycling.
 In some cities the growing takes place on roof tops making use of waste heat and CO2 from the building beneath.

 Please note: we do not store emails, pass on details to anybody else or send messages after we have a responded to your question.